iGW/byteport-api/README.md

 ```

 ### Python example 2 - storing a file as an object
-In this case a signle file is read, compressed, encoded and sent to byteport with a few lines of code.
+In this case a single file is read, compressed, encoded and sent to byteport with a few lines of code.
 ```
 from http_clients import ByteportHttpPostClient

-client = ByteportHttpPostClient('myownspace', 'f00b4s3cretk3y', 'barDev1')
+client = ByteportHttpClient('myownspace', 'f00b4s3cretk3y', 'barDev1')

 path_to_interesting_file = '/tmp/status_data'